dotnet/designs/proposed/SerializerGoals5.0.md

 </details>

 ## Object converter + code-gen
-This is similar to "Metadata provider code-gen" but includes exposing a new type of "object converter".
-This type of converter, however, exposes the raw reader and writer and thus has performance issues with Streams due to requiring "read-ahead" which means the JSON is ensured to be complete to the end of the current JSON level and not encounter end-of-buffer scenarios within a converter.
+This is similar to "Metadata provider code-gen" but includes exposing a [new type of "object converter"](https://github.com/dotnet/runtime/issues/1562) for POCOs.
+This type of converter, however, exposes the raw reader and writer and thus has a slight performance degradation with Streams due to requiring "read-ahead".
+Read-ahead means the serializer ensures the JSON that will be obtained by the converter through the reader will not encounter end-of-buffer.

 # Code-Gen
 For the options that use code-gen there are several issues to discuss; this is covered in [other documentation](https://gist.github.com/layomia/5221e73374fd74dc360e74731dacfdb5) but one open issue is to determine what Types to add code-gen for.
 The two basic approaches are automatic and explicit: